Fantastical vs Apple Calendar (2026): Is Fantastical Worth $57/Year?

 | Tasks Integration | Reminders only | Todoist, Reminders, OmniFocus | ✔ Fantastical |

-| Availability | Free, pre-installed | Paid subscription | ✔ Apple |
+| Availability | Free, pre-installed on all Apple devices | Paid subscription only | ✔ Apple |

 Which do you use?